sumtxt/wiesbaden/README.md

 # Usage

 The package helps with retrieving the data cubes which are used to construct the data tables available as `csv` files via the web application of each database.
 The data cubes are long format data tables that are much easier to process as compared to the `csv` files.
-For details on how to use the package, see the [vignette](https://github.com/sumtxt/wiesbaden/blob/master/vignettes/using-wiesbaden.Rmd).
+For details on how to use the package, see the [vignette](https://cran.r-project.org/web/packages/wiesbaden/vignettes/using-wiesbaden.html).

 The package also helps with importing the [German municipality register files](https://www.destatis.de/DE/ZahlenFakten/LaenderRegionen/Regionales/Gemeindeverzeichnis/Gemeindeverzeichnis.html) via the function `read_gv100()`.
 For more information see the help file of this function.

 Users that wish to work with the `csv` files might find the `download_csv()` and `read_header_genesis()` in this package helpful.
 The former can be used to automate downloads and the latter facilitates importing downloaded files.
 Users might also wish to check the R package `destatiscleanr`  [github.com/cutterkom/destatiscleanr](https://github.com/cutterkom/destatiscleanwebir).

+# FAQ

+* Does this package work with a proxy? _Yes.
+Set the proxy globally before calling any package command, e.g.:_

+		set_config(use_proxy("your.proxy", port = 1234, auth = "basic"))
+		data <- retrieve_data(...)

+* When I try to access the data from [genesis.destatis.de](https://www-genesis.destatis.de/genesis/online) I get an error message.
+What can I do? _Different from the other databases, you need to get a premium acccount (see above)._

 # Similar and Complementary Packages